aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/extract-outlook-calendar-to-ics-aspose-email-java/_index.md

 ---
-title: "How to Extract Outlook Calendar Items to ICS Using Aspose.Email for Java"
+title: "Convert PST to ICS Using Aspose.Email for Java"
-description: "Learn how to extract Outlook calendar items to ICS using Aspose.Email for Java, including setup, extraction, and how to save calendar as ics."
+description: "Learn how to convert PST to ICS using Aspose.Email for Java, export Outlook calendar ics files, and save calendar as ics efficiently."
-date: "2025-12-24"
+date: "2026-03-23"
 weight: 1
 url: "/java/calendar-appointments/extract-outlook-calendar-to-ics-aspose-email-java/"
 keywords:
 - Outlook Calendar to ICS
 - Aspose.Email for Java
 - PST to ICS conversion
 ---

 {{< blocks/products/pf/main-wrap-class >}}